 According to police, once Steven Ramirez threatened to shoot up the Burger King near Cheyenne and Rainbow, the manager on duty immediately called police.

-"That manager took that threat very seriously and did exactly what that manager should've done," said retired Las Vegas police Lt.
+"That manager took that threat very seriously and did exactly what that manager should've done," said Retired Metro Lt.
 Randy Sutton.

 Sutton said many people aren't quick enough to take threats seriously, but this situation is a reminder that if you see something you should say something.